SquadFM/Gaming-on-Linux/README.md

 - Start Menu > Window Manager Tweaks > Placement > Minimum Size of windows: set to smallest value (far left)

 ## Steam Performance Gamemode
-- the software Gamemode sets your PC to its fastest settings (CPU, GPU, etc.)
+- The software Gamemode sets your PC to its fastest settings (CPU, GPU, etc.)
-- to enable it for a game in Steam > right click on the game > Properties > in Launch Options paste `gamemoderun %command%`
+- To enable it for a game in Steam > right click on the game > Properties > in Launch Options paste `gamemoderun %command%`
-- that's it!
+- That's it!

 ## What is next?
 - That is all you need to get started.